Meland: Transport

 As an island municipality, the road network of Meland depended upon bridges to connect it to the mainland.
-The Nordhordland Bridge, which spans the Salhusfjorden between Flatøy and Klauvaneset in Bergen, connects Meland to the mainland.
+The Nordhordland Bridge, which spans the Salhusfjorden between Flatøy and Klauvaneset in Bergen, connected Meland to the mainland.
 The bridge is the main road northwards from Bergen, and is part of European route E39.
 The Krossnessundet Bridge, which is part of Fv 564, connects Flatøy to Holsnøy, the largest island of the municipality.
 The Krossnessundet Bridge opened in 1977, while the Nordhordland Bridge dates from 1994.
 The Hagelsund Bridge connects the island of Flatøy to Knarvik on the Lindås peninsula to the east.